Hans Sutor

 Hans Sutor (28 June 1895 – 9 March 1976) was a German footballer who played as a forward for SpVgg Fürth and 1.
 FC Nürnberg.

 Club career

 Sutor started his career with Fürth before joining Nürnberg in 1920.
 He went on to win three German football championships with Nürnberg.

 International career

-He also represented the German national team.
+He was called up to the Germany national team.
 Sutor won 12 caps and scored two goals between 1920 and 1925.